Sami-ul/auto-part-finder/Lab-9-Deliverables.md

 **Communication Plan**: We will use Discord as our primary channel of communication.

 **Meeting Plan**:
- - Team Meeting: Sunday at 8PM Weekly on Zoom
+ - Team Meeting: Sunday at 6PM Weekly on Discord
  - Weekly Meeting with TA: Wednesday @ 12:55 PM

 **Use-Case Diagram**: